nxp-mcuxpresso/mcuxsdk-doc/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 Variable mechanism is introduced to facilitate data record in both CMake and Kconfig for MCUXpresso SDK.

-For example, in CMake with a "board" variable in the source, one copy of the following project segment data can be shared by all boards examples without any duplication.
+For example, in CMake with a `board` variable in the source, one copy of the following project segment data can be shared by all boards examples without any duplication.

 ```cmake
 if (CONFIG_MCUX_PRJSEG_module.board.suite)